Times change and my website needed to change too. To see the 2020 update of this page click this link

 Some pets become anemic because their blood does not clot normally.
 Read about many of the health issues responsible for that here.

 Cats that are persistently anemic with no ready explanation should have a PCR test run on their blood for evidence of hemotropic mycoplasma.
 (Antech T985 Fast Panel PCR-FHMP or Idexx RealPCR™ ).
-Not all positive cats are anemic when they have these organisms; so a coombs test might also be indicated.
+It is carried by fleas.
+Not all positive cats are anemic when they have these organisms nor is the organism necessarily the cause of their anemia; so a coombs test might also be indicated.

 Mild to moderate cases of anemia are treated with blood-building vitamins and minerals called hematinics and treatment of the underlying cause.
 Severe cases of anemia often require transfusions.
 Luckily, severe transfusion reactions seem to be less common in pets than in human beings.
 Anemia never occurs without an underlying deficiency, disease or accident.
 So correcting anemia without correcting its underlying cause is never a permanent cure for your pets problem.
-Often, anemias that occur in animals less than half-way through their natural lifespan respond well to treatment when the underlying cause is corrected.
-Anemias that occur in older pets often do not have as favorable an outcome.
+Anemias that occur in animals less than half-way through their natural lifespan often respond well to treatment when the underlying cause is identified and corrected.
+Often, anemias that occur in older pets do not have as favorable an outcome.
 Mild to moderate anemia, in itself, is not a painful or distressing condition - its chief symptom is a lack of energy.
 So in older anemic pets, lifestyle changes, nutritional support and keeping underlying or coexisting health problems at bay is often enough to keep the pets happy.

 Hemolysis is the sudden destruction of red blood cells within the veins and arteries of the body.
-This can be caused by the ingestion of toxic materials, bacterial and viral infections, defectively produced red blood cells, autoimmune disease and parasites of the blood (Haemobartonella and Babesia).
+This can be caused by the ingestion of toxic materials, bacterial and viral infections, defectively produced red blood cells, autoimmune disease and parasites of the blood (Haemobartonella [the old name for hemotrophic mycoplasma] and Babesia).
 These are sometimes sudden crisis events.
 Transfusions alone are not effective in treating hemolysis because the new blood is destroyed as quickly as it is added.
 Many cases of hemolytic anemia in pets are treated with antibiotics and drugs that slow the destruction of red blood cells (corticosteroids).
-The gums and white portions of the eyes of animals with hemolytic anemia are often yellow (ictric) due to the presence of excess destroyed hemoglobin products within the body (bilirubin).
+The gums and white portions of the eyes of animals with hemolytic anemia are often yellowish (ictric) due to the presence of an excess of destroyed hemoglobin products within the body (bilirubin).

 Both Tylenol (acetaminophen/paracetamol) and onions can cause anemia in cats.